paradox7183/calcpy/README.md

-# calcpy
+# Mathpy
-Calculation Python is a python script for calculate a derivate and integer Of a function
+Mathpy is a script made in python which helps you calculate the derivative of a function (It also solves the second and third derivative), in addition, it can calculate the integral